 The Hotel substantially retains its original appearance.
 It is three and a half stories high, with a hipped roof and dormers on each side.
 The second and third stories have distinctive full-width verandas with square balusters supported by square wood posts at street level.

-The rear elevation also has verandas,with stairs descending from both floors to the back yard.
-The front verandas shade the first floor, which has entrances to the restaurant, the Hotel lobby and a storefront.
-Stairs go from the east end of the second floor balcony to the side yard.
+The rear elevation also has verandas, formerly with stairs descending from both floors to the back yard.
+The front verandas shade the first floor, which had entrances to the restaurant, the Hotel lobby and a storefront.
+Stairs went from the east end of the second floor balcony to the side yard.

 The front portion of the first floor has three main spaces, each with a separate entry.
-The largest, encompassing the entire west side of the building, is the restaurant, with a bar and banquet room in the rear addition.
-The restaurant and bar hwere remodeled and reconfigured several times over the years.
+The largest, encompassed the entire west side of the building with a restaurant, bar and banquet room in the rear addition.
+The restaurant and bar were remodeled and reconfigured several times over the years.

 The centre doorway leads to a small Hotel lobby.
 To the right is a store space, which was for many years Glick Henry’s drug store.
 Known as The Palm, it featured sodas, confections, ice cream and tobacco.

-The storefront has since had other retail uses including, recently, a ski store, quilt shop and business & real estate office.
+The storefront has since had other retail uses including, recently, a ski store, quilt shop and real estate office & property management office.
 The floor contained a hatch door leading to a large underground crawl space, rumoured to have been used for liquor storage during Prohibition.

 The interior of the Hotel has undergone several changes, but retains much of its integrity.
 An open stairway with stained fir wainscoting leads from the lobby to the second and third floors.
 Woodwork is stained fir throughout.
-The fir floors are currently carpeted.
-The hotel rooms are on the second and third floors, 13 on the second floor and 14 on the third floor, with two bath and shower rooms on each floor.
+The hotel rooms are on the second and third floors, 13 on the second floor and 14 on the third floor, with two large communal bath and shower rooms on each floor.

 The rooms appear to be as they were originally, small with one window and minimal furniture.
 Six rooms on each of these floors have been joined to form three larger rooms.
-Baseboard heaters were added.
-One, third floor room contains it own kitchen dining area, bedroom and bathroom.
+Baseboard electric heaters were added.
+One third floor room contains it own kitchen dining area, bedroom and bathroom.

 At one time the Hotel was advertised as having as many as fifty rooms, which may have included either spaces on the fourth floor or rooms in the rooming house addition which once stood to the north of the building.